 We all know the terrors of hitting ‘post’ or ‘send’ and then noticing a typo or awkward autocorrect.

 It is important to set a ‘work only’ zone, distinct from any other aspect of your life.
-Many of us like to multitask to get work done… But Netflixing and talking to friends may cause you to slip and accidental ‘LOL’ or ‘OMG’ to an important email to your boss.
+Many of us like to multitask to get work done… But Netflixing or talking to friends may cause you to slip an accidental ‘LOL’ or ‘OMG’ to an important work email to your boss.

-Visiting a particular space, that is allocated as work environment, will keep you focused and productive.
+Visiting a particular space that is allocated as a work environment will keep you focused and productive.

 Many office workers may already work at the same desk every day but you can add your own type of rituals to your work environment by using the same coffee mug every morning to start your day.

-For remote workers, you might pick a restaurant chain to maintain a type of familiarity where ever you go.
+For remote workers, you might pick a restaurant chain to maintain a type of familiarity wherever you go.

-Consistency is key to establishing your workspace and separating it from your home or recreational time.
-These rituals can help to separate work time and your work environment from any other space within your daily routines.
+Consistency is key to establishing your workspace and separating it from your home or recreational space within your daily routines.

 Tip 3: Personalizing Your Space

 Do you feel alienated or disconnected from your work?

 Does your work environment reflect you?